acetkin/Project_Template/README.md

 # Project Template

-This repository is a template for starting projects using a spec-driven, LLM-assisted workflow.
+This repository is a system template for running projects using a strict, documentation-driven workflow with LLM assistance.

+This is NOT a project repository.
+No project-specific content lives here.

+## Purpose
+This template provides a complete operating system for starting and running projects with:
+- Explicit human approval
+- Deterministic documentation structure
+- Controlled LLM behavior
+- Clear separation between rules, state, and content

+## What This Repository Contains
+- A complete documentation structure under /_docs
+- System-level rules and directives for LLM operation
+- Empty but structured skeleton files for project execution

-## What this repository contains
+## What This Repository Does NOT Contain
-- `_docs/SYSTEM_OVERVIEW.md`: The system rules that define how projects are bootstrapped and maintained.
+- No project ideas
+- No project requirements
+- No implementation code
-- No project-specific documentation is stored here.
+- No business or domain-specific content

-## How to use
+## How It Is Used
-1. Click **Use this template** on GitHub.
+1. Create a new repository using this template.
-2. Open the new repository in VS Code.
+2. Open the repository in VS Code.
-3. Follow the instructions defined in `_docs/SYSTEM_OVERVIEW.md`.

-## Important
+3. Provide an initial project prompt to the LLM.
+4. The LLM follows the rules defined in /_docs to propose and document the project.
-- All project documentation is generated and maintained inside VS Code with explicit human approval.
+5. All documentation changes require explicit human approval.

-- Conversations may happen in any language, but repository files must be in English.
+## Core Principles
+- SYSTEM_OVERVIEW.md is the single source of truth.
+- Documentation changes follow a strict proposal lifecycle.
+- Context, decisions, stages, and tasks are strictly separated.
+- LLMs may assist but never act autonomously.

+## Status
+SYSTEM v1.0 – Stable